tcltk/tcl/doc/markdown/safe.md

 The following options are common to **::safe::interpCreate**, **::safe::interpInit**, and **::safe::interpConfigure**.
 Any option name can be abbreviated to its minimal non-ambiguous name.
 Option names are not case sensitive.

 [-accessPath]{.lit} [directoryList]{.arg}
 : This option sets the list of directories from which the safe interpreter can [source] and [load] files.
 If this option is not specified, or if it is given as the empty list, the safe interpreter will use the same directories as its parent for auto-loading.
-See the section **SECURITY** below for more detail about virtual paths, tokens and access control.
+See the section [Security] below for more detail about virtual paths, tokens and access control.

 [-autoPath]{.lit} [directoryList]{.arg}
 : This option sets the list of directories in the safe interpreter's ::auto\_path.
 The option is undefined if the Safe Base has "Sync Mode" on - in that case the safe interpreter's ::auto\_path is managed by the Safe Base and is a tokenized form of its access path.
-See the section **SYNC MODE** below for details.
+See the section [Sync mode] below for details.

 [-statics]{.lit} [boolean]{.arg}
 : This option specifies if the safe interpreter will be allowed to load statically linked packages (like [load {} Tk][load]).
 The default value is **true** : safe interpreters are allowed to load statically linked packages.